 CASE STUDIES: Strategy Development

-New Mexico State Forestry
+New Mexico State Forestry, EMNRD

 New Mexico’s Governor called for a statewide plan to articulate a comprehensive forest health strategy and placed the responsibility for convening the planning process with the State Forester.

 The State Forester hired RRC to aid in fully scoping the planning process and then to manage and implement the 18-month effort.
-RRC also conceived and managed a pre-planning assessment to aid in framing the issues, authored the planning document and incorporated the numerous iterations of comments and revisions, and oversaw all outreach efforts including a two-day workshop of 275 participants and four public meetings held in locations throughout the state.
+RRC also conceived and managed a pre-planning assessment to aid in framing the issues, authored the planning document and incorporated the iterations of comments and revisions, and oversaw all outreach efforts, including a two-day workshop of 275 participants and four public meetings held in locations throughout the state.

-New Mexico’s Plan has been recognized both regionally and nationally as being on the vanguard of work being done in ecological restoration, particularly for its landscape scale approach, and provides a model for Western States.
+New Mexico’s Plan has been recognized both regionally and nationally as being on the vanguard of work being done in ecological restoration, particularly for its landscape-scale approach, and provides a model for Western States.

 New Mexico’s Governor called for a statewide plan to articulate a comprehensive forest health strategy and placed the responsibility for convening the planning process with the State Forester.

 The State Forester hired RRC to aid in fully scoping the planning process and then to manage and implement the 18-month effort.
-RRC also conceived and managed a pre-planning assessment to aid in framing the issues, authored the planning document and incorporated the numerous iterations of comments and revisions, and oversaw all outreach efforts including a two-day workshop of 275 participants and four public meetings held in locations throughout the state.
+RRC also conceived and managed a pre-planning assessment to aid in framing the issues, authored the planning document and incorporated the iterations of comments and revisions, and oversaw all outreach efforts, including a two-day workshop of 275 participants and four public meetings held in locations throughout the state.

-New Mexico’s Plan has been recognized both regionally and nationally as being on the vanguard of work being done in ecological restoration, particularly for its landscape scale approach, and provides a model for Western States.
+New Mexico’s Plan has been recognized both regionally and nationally as being on the vanguard of work being done in ecological restoration, particularly for its landscape-scale approach, and provides a model for Western States.

 USDA Forest Service, Region 8